 A. Yes, if you have satisfied the five years of continuous service requirement, your TGP benefits are prorated based on the percent of time you work; e.g., 50%, 75%, etc. The position must be benefits eligible and at least 50% FTE to qualify for TGP.

 A. If it is a paid leave, TGP benefits continue without interruption.
-For unpaid leaves, if the service requirement is met, TGP benefits continue without interruption.
-For long-term disability, if the service requirement is met, TGP benefits continue during the disability time period as long as you remain employed by the university.
+For approved disability or family leaves, if the service requirement is met, TGP benefits continue during the disability time period as long as you remain employed by the university.
 For a sabbatical, TGP benefits continue without interruption.
-For a full explanation of how the Benefit is affected by leaves of absence, please consult the TGP Guidelines at http://hros.stanford.edu/eap/tgp.html
+TGP is usually not payable during unpaid leaves, but there may be some allowable exceptions.
+For a full explanation of how the Benefit is affected by leaves of absence, please consult the TGP Guidelines.

 A. Yes, assuming the service requirement has been met and you are an official retiree (meeting the criteria set forth by the Benefits Office for official retirees).
 If, at the time of your retirement, you hold a position that is less than 100% full-time service, your TGP benefit will be paid at the full-time rate only if you worked in 100% full-time service positions for more than half of the years you were a benefits eligible Stanford employee during the 10-year period immediately preceding your retirement.
 If the majority of your service was not full time, your TGP benefit as a retiree will be based on the average percent of your full-time equivalency during your last 12 months of active service.